Eating carbs for your personal goals isn’t a hack—it’s just knowing the right kind to eat

 Bread and pasta aren’t the only sources

 When people say carbs, the first things they think of are breads, pasta, and rice.
 A lot of people don’t realize that carbs are also found in fruits and vegetables.
-Completely cutting off all carbs means depriving yourself of food like berries, bananas, and oatmeal—most of which are essential nutrient and energy-boosting food necessary for an active lifestyle.
+Completely cutting off all carbs means depriving yourself of food like berries, bananas, and oatmeal—most of which are essential nutrient-dense and energy-boosting food necessary for an active lifestyle.

 Avoid empty carbs